Azure-Samples/AzureSqlGettingStartedSamples/csharp/Readme.md

 - [SLES](https://github.com/Azure-Samples/AzureSqlGettingStartedSamples/tree/master/csharp/Unix-based/SLES_Setup.md)
 - [Mac](https://github.com/Azure-Samples/AzureSqlGettingStartedSamples/tree/master/csharp/Unix-based/Mac_Setup.md)

-Once you'll be more expert on Azure SQL and Node.Js, you can also take advtange of [several samples](https://docs.microsoft.com/en-us/samples/browse/?expanded=dotnet&products=azure-sql-database&languages=nodejs) that will help you to create Full-Stack solutions or Back-End API, that can be used in project of any size and scale.
+Once you'll be more expert on Azure SQL and C#, you can also take advtange of [several samples](https://docs.microsoft.com/en-us/samples/browse/?expanded=dotnet&products=azure-sql-database&languages=nodejs) that will help you to create Full-Stack solutions or Back-End API, that can be used in project of any size and scale.

 # Prerequisites